jmarellano93/KPDM_Group2_Project/Implementation for Streamlit-Based Risk Assessment Interface.md

 ###  Input Mapping and Query Preparation
 Once inputs are validated, app.py prepares the data for the Prolog query:

 1. Categorical Value Mapping – The UI selections (strings) are mapped to Prolog-friendly atoms.
-The code uses Python dictionaries to translate human-readable options into the identifiers expected by risk_rules.pl: o	pt_map for Project Type:
+The code uses Python dictionaries to translate human-readable options into the identifiers expected by risk_rules.pl:

+    •	pt_map for Project Type:
-            	"Execution Only" → "execution_only"
+        o	"Execution Only" → "execution_only"
-            	"Planning Only" → "planning_only"
+        o	"Planning Only" → "planning_only"
-            	"Execution & Planning" → "planning_and_execution"
+        o	"Execution & Planning" → "planning_and_execution"
-        o	contract_map for Contract Type:
+    •	contract_map for Contract Type:
-            	"Fixed Price" → "fixed_price"
+        o	"Fixed Price" → "fixed_price"
-            	"Hourly" → "hourly"
+        o	"Hourly" → "hourly"
-        o	rel_map for Client Relationship:
+    •	rel_map for Client Relationship:
-            	"New" → "new"
+        o	"New" → "new"
-            	"Established" → "established"
+        o	"Established" → "established"
-        o	client_map for Client Type:
+    •	client_map for Client Type:
-            	"Private" → "private"
+        o	"Private" → "private"
-            	"Government" → "government"
+        o	"Government" → "government"

 These mappings ensure the values will match exactly the atoms used in the Prolog rules (for example, the Prolog knowledge base expects execution_only or fixed_price as atoms, not the raw UI strings).

 2. Function Call to Risk Logic – After mapping, the app calls the function assess_risk(...) from the utils.prolog_interface module.
 This call passes the user inputs in the following order:

 ---------------code-block---------------